Cabela’s Inc., one of the country’s BIGGEST and most well-known outdoor recreation businesses, was founded in 1961.

 If you purchase too much magnification, you might not use it and will have squandered your hard-earned money.

-- A magnification of 1-4x is best for home defense or protection, small game stalking, or target shooting (up to 100 yards).
+- 1-4x – Best for home defense or protection, small game stalking, or target shooting (up to 100 yards).

-- Meanwhile, a magnification of 5-8x works best for target practice up to 200 yards, pursuing big wildlife, or hunting in restricted areas (forests, mountains, etc.)
+- 5-8x – Best for target practice up to 200 yards, pursuing big wildlife, or hunting in restricted areas (forests, mountains, etc.)

-- Lastly, 9-12x is best for hunting in wide-open spaces or target practice for greater than 200 yards.
+- 9-12x – Best for hunting in wide-open spaces or target practice for greater than 200 yards.

 Fixed vs. Variable Power